c-blake/lc/README.md

 I happen to like [st](https://git.suckless.org/st/) for its hackability.
 That can *also* bold, italic, blink, underline, struck, and inverse *independently*.
 (Color inversion involves a mapping too complex to be a very useful visual aid.)
-So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions and colors having larger value ranges.
+So, 8 usable output dimensions, 6 shallow 1-bit dimensions & fg/bg color with
+larger value ranges.
 While subjective, I find it not hard to distinguish text with *all* those attributes varying.
 Geographical map folk often call this "layers" (such as political borders layered atop satellite imagery).  `lc` aids "aligning" rendered output traits with classified input traits.